 The supervisor needs to be a doctoral level psychologist who is licensed at the independent level in psychology.
 It is important to check before you begin being supervised that your supervisor has been appropriately trained and experienced in addition to being licensed.
 Since licensing is generic in some states/provinces, licensure alone does not guarantee that a psychologist is an appropriate supervisor in terms of having been trained as a health service provider.
 In addition, if the supervisor is a graduate of a program that is not regionally accredited or an approved doctoral program in psychology, that supervisor does not meet our requirements.
 Hopefully there were other supervisors who provided supervision.

 Recent Job & Fellowship Postings

-The University of Virginia has new openings for two Post Doc Research Associates with interests in eHealth research with a focus on psycho-oncology.
+The University of Virginia’s Center for Behavioral Health and Technology (CBHT) has openings for two Post Doc Research Associates with interests in eHealth research, the provision of health treatment through the Internet and related technologies, with a focus on psycho-oncology.

 The New Mexico VA Healthcare System has one opening for an APA accredited clinical psychology fellowship with an emphasis on PAIN & SLEEP PSYCHOLOGY.

 Stanford University is seeking applications for an NCI-funded post-doctoral research fellow to join the Stanford Cancer Survivorship Research Laboratory in the Department of Psychiatry and Behavioral Sciences at Stanford University.

 The Center for Children and Families at Florida International University (FIU) is recruiting up to three full-time Post-doctoral Research Associates in the ADHD Research Group for two-year appointments with the possibility of extending to three years (or longer as a research assistant professor).